JensKnipper/personal-blog/_posts/2022-05-30-receiving-emails-in-java.md

 Afterwards the message is set to seen.
 Keep in mind that no data is beeing deleted.
 When processing big volumes of mails your folder gets bigger quite fast.
-You might want to delete messages to keep the mail processing short.
+You might want to delete messages, instead of marking them as read, to keep the mail processing short.
 The code uses a for loop to avoid race conditions.
 In case there are multiple mail clients connected mails are not processed multiple times.
 A mapping to an internal class is needed, because an exception is thrown as soon as you try to access a message who's session has been closed.
 Another reason is the sanitizing of user inputs.
 You can read more about this in the next chapter.